Bharat0014/HGCal-ValidDetId-SQLite/README.md

 ## User Workflow

-The User Workflow outlines how users interact with the DetId validation framework and make use of the generated resources in their own studies or applications.
+The User Workflow outlines how users interact with the DetId validation framework and make use of the pre-generated valid detIds SQLite database in their own studies.
 The main purpose of this workflow is to make the validated DetId information easily accessible and usable.
-Users begin by working with the precomputed SQLite database (detid_data_all_feature.db), which contains only the DetIds that have been confirmed to be valid according to the latest HGCal geometry (v17).
-By running simple SQL queries, users can extract specific sets of DetIds—such as those corresponding to a particular layer, detector type, or region and export the results into a CSV file for further use.
+Users begin by working with the precomputed SQLite database **(detid_data_all_feature.db)**, which contains only the DetIds that have been confirmed to be valid according to the latest HGCal geometry (v17).
+By running simple SQL queries, users can extract specific sets of DetIds—such as those corresponding to a particular layer, detector type, or wafer type and export the results into a CSV file **(quried_detid_output.csv)** for further use.

 In the next stage, a custom SimHit producer takes over.
 This producer reads the quried csv file, and transforms them into a standardized format called pCaloHits.
 These hits carry energy, position, and timing information (for this case the energy and time is set to fixed value).
 The processed data is stored in an output file named step1.root, which acts as an intermediate checkpoint for quality checks, visualization, and future tasks.
 This two-step workflow—starting with DetId extraction and followed by hit processing in the Pcalohit.